ceejbot/polyclay/README.md

 # Polyclay

 Polymer modeling clay for node.js.
 A model schema definition with type validations, dirty-state tracking, and rollback.
-Models are optionally persistable to CouchDB using [cradle](https://github.com/cloudhead/cradle), to [Redis](http://redis.io/), or to [LevelUP](https://github.com/rvagg/node-levelup).
+Models are optionally persistable to CouchDB using [cradle](https://github.com/cloudhead/cradle), [Redis](http://redis.io/), [LevelUP](https://github.com/rvagg/node-levelup), and Cassandra.
 Polyclay gives you the safety of type-enforcing properties without making you write a lot of boilerplate.

 Current version: __1.4.0__